Property Management Blog

 And for those with more than two fair housing violations within 7 years, the maximum penalty is a whopping $65,000.

-In addition to the aforementioned civil penalties, other penalties for violating the Fair Housing Act can also include the following:
+In addition to the North Carolina civil penalties, other penalties for violating the Fair Housing Act can also include the following:

 • Being responsible for your tenant’s compensatory damages.
 This can include having to pay their out-of-pocket expenses as they seek alternative housing.